SimengSun/character-ngram-language-model/README.md

 # character-ngram-language-model
-character ngram language model with Kneser-Ney smoothing
+A python implementation of character-level ngram language model with Kneser-Ney smoothing The code is only for learning purpose.
+For building large language models, KenLM, SRILM are good choices.